Academany/softacademy-handbook/classes/06_textile_scaffold.md

 **Materials**

 - Ecoflex
-- Borax, salt,
+- Borax, rochelle salt, potasium sodium.
 - UV resin
 - Concrete

 **Assignment**

-Each student can use a different technique to make a prototype of a technical textile application.
+Each student can use a different technique to make a prototype of a technical textile application

 **How will it be evaluated?**